jwellCode/SimpleVueTemplate/README.md

 # SimpleVueTemplate

-This template should help get you started developing a simple SPA with Vue 3 in Vite.
+This template should help get you started developing a simple SPA with Vue 3 and Tailwind CSS in Vite.

 ## Recommended IDE Setup